+Has your cat scratched your expensive human furniture?
+Sank their nails into a new sofa?
+If so, you’ve probably asked yourself “why do cats scratch”?
 Cats scratch for a variety of reasons, but it is important to understand that whatever the reason, this is normal cat behavior.
-Cats scratch to work off their energy, to stretch their bodies and flex their claws, to remove the dead outer layer of their claws, and to mark their territory!
+Cats scratch to stretch, to sharpen & remove the dead outer layer of their claws, and to mark their territory!
 Given the fact that cats actually NEED to scratch, there is no point in trying to prevent them from doing so.
 Instead, focus on directing their scratching away from objects that you value to objects that serve that very purpose.

 Another thing that helps is to cover the upholstery or item that the cat is currently scratching with some plastic sheeting or slippery satiny fabric.
 Then place a cat scratching mat next to that item.
 Cats don’t like it when they start scratching and the material under their claws starts sliding around.
 Your cat should quickly turn its attention to the scratching mat nearby.
 If your cat ignores the scratching mat then spray or rub some catnip on it.
 Most cats will quickly choose catnip over plastic sheeting.

-Many cats like to use the corners of wood cabinets to sharpen their claws on.
+Many cats like to use the corners of wood cabinets to sharpen their claws.
 There are various cat scratching mats that can be hung or even attached over the corner piece so that when your cat goes to scratch, it scratches the mat instead of your wood cabinet or furniture.
 Again, if the cat seems reluctant to use the substitute, spray or rub catnip on it.
 There are very few cats who can resist catnip.
 If that doesn’t work and your cat truly prefers wood for scratching, you can find cat trees and posts that are actually made out of wood.
 Cover the wood that your cat is currently scratching with plastic sheeting or sticky tape and place the wood scratching post or mat nearby.